Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 User rights are defined by assigning the user to a (user) group.
 Groups define specific roles that a user has when working on the *Actindo Core1 Platform*.
 For example, a bookkeeper needs access to specific functions of the *Accounting* module in addition to general rights for accessing the *Actindo Core1 Platform*.
 Additionally, rights to access other modules might be required.
 For this reason, you can create a specific group for the bookkeeper's role in which you can collect all rights the bookkeepers need.

-> [INFO] The standard role "ActindoUsersGroup" is available to grant general accesssing rights for the *Actindo Core1 Platform* needed by all users.<!---Stimmt das?-->
+> [INFO] The standard role "ActindoUsersGroup" is available to grant general accessing rights for the *Actindo Core1 Platform* needed by all users.<!---Stimmt das?-->

 The user rights are individually managed for the main account and each sandbox, in which the users do their daily work.
 In the *Settings* module, you assign the user rights for all modules and plugins installed on the *Actindo Core1 Platform*.
-You can create, edit and delete user groups, add specific users to a group, remove users from a group, and assign rights.
+You can create, edit, and delete user groups, add specific users to a group, remove users from a group, and assign rights.

 > [INFO] For assigning the rights, it is very important to know that sandboxes share the licenses with the main account.
 This means, for example, if you have five licenses for the *Accounting* module, and two bookkeepers who work in the main account, you have three licenses left for the sandboxes.
 This is relevant especially when using the Actindo admin group, see below.

 **Actindo admin group**
 A special group is the "ActindoAdminGroup".
 This group has automatically all rights for everything, and you cannot maintain specific rights for it.
-With regard to the licenses, keep in mind, that each Admin has automatically access to all modules, which means that a license for each module and admin user is counted.
+Regarding the licenses, keep in mind, that each Administrator has automatically access to all modules, which means that a license for each module and admin user is counted.

 **Actindo users**
 Users of the *Actindo AG* do not consume licenses, they are not counted.

 ## Create user group

-Create a user group based on a user role in order to subsequently assign them a specific set of user rights.
+Create a user group based on a user role to subsequently assign them a specific set of user rights.

 #### Prerequisites